Back to: SQL Server Tutorial For Beginners and Professionals

 The SCHEMABINDING option specifies that the function is bound to the database objects that it references.
 So, when the SCHEMABINDING option is specified the database object cannot be modified in any way that would affect the function definition.
 The function definition itself must first be modified or dropped to remove dependencies on the object that is to be modified.

-Suppose we create a function that depends on the table Employee and after creating the function if we modify the table from the database while the function is referencing that table.
-After modification of the table if we execute the function it will give an error message that is “Invalid Object Name Employee”
+Suppose we create a function that depends on the Employee table and after creating the function if we modify the table from the database while the function is referencing that table.
+After modification of the table if we execute the function it will give an error message that is “Invalid Object Name Employee”.

-Let’s Create a Function without using the “With Schemabinding” option
+Let’s Create a Function without using the “With Schemabinding” option by executing the below script.

 -- Function without SCHEMABINDING option CREATE FUNCTION fn_GetEmployeesByGender ( @Gender INT ) RETURNS TABLE AS RETURN (SELECT Name, Gender, CAST(DOB AS DATE) AS DOB FROM Employee WHERE Gender = @Gender)